matifr/scNuqSeq-source/README.md

 # Data analysis of mouse brains using Single nuclei RNA-seq

-In this project I am analyzing the effect of BRAF mutant microglia in the brain microenvironment of mice.
+In this project I am exploring the effect of BRAF mutant microglia in the brain microenvironment of adult mice.

+This is an ongoing project..